 It is the manager's role to listen to employee concerns and attempt to build and support an environment conducive to an open exchange of information.
 An open two-way communication process is essential for positive employee relations.
 If an issue or concern cannot be resolved between the manager and the employee, the manager or employee should contact an IS&T HR Consultant.

 HRCs are both an employee's and a manager's primary contact for all employment-related issues.

 However, it is not reasonable to expect every problem will be resolved to everyone's satisfaction.
-Therefore, if another resource outside of the department is desired, Lianne Shields, MIT Human Resources Officer (HRO) can be reached at 617-253-8381.
-The HRO is available to the HR Consultant and the employee or manager to counsel on specific issues, provide an Institute perspective, and help to attempt to resolve the situation, if appropriate.
-If an employee or manager is to meet with the HRO, it is preferred (although not required) that the HR Consultant arranges the initial contact between the HRO and employee/manager.
+If another resource outside of the department is desired, Christopher Frechette, MIT Human Resources Officer (HRO) can be reached at 617-253-8381.
+The HRO can council the HRC and the employee/manager on specific issues, provide an Institute perspective, and help to resolve the situation.
+It is preferred (although not required) that the HRC arrance the initial contact between the HRO and employee/manager.